opf/openproject/docs/release-notes/12-2-0/README.md

 ## Log time for other users

-OpenProject 12.2 gives the administrator the possibility to grant permissions to log time for other users.
-With the required permissions, you can now select the team member you want to log time for, from the drop down.
+OpenProject 12.2 gives an administrator the possibility to grant permissions to log time for other users.
+With the required permissions, you can now select the team member for whom you want to log time from a drop down.

 ![log time for other users](image-20220811130616209.png)

+Find out more about [logging time for other users](../../user-guide/time-and-costs/time-tracking/#logging-and-editing-time-for-other-users) in our documentation.

 ## Improved navigation bar

-When you open the project drop down from the header menu to view all projects, you are now also able to create new projects from there.
-Simply click on +Project.
+When you open the project drop down from the header menu to view all projects, you are now also able to create new projects, simply by clicking on **+ Project**.

-The View all projects functionality can be found at the bottom of the drop down by clicking on *Projects list*.
+To view all available projects, simply click on the **Projects list** button at the bottom of the modal.

 ![improved project selection](improved-navigation-bar.png)

-## Mark notifications as read outside the Notifications Center
+## Mark notifications as read outside of Notification Center

-Also, in OpenProject 12.2 you are now able to mark notifications as read also in the work packages details view, outside of the Notification Center.
-Whenever you receive notifications, you can mark them as read also directly within the details view of your work package with the *Mark as read* button on the top right.
+In OpenProject 12.2, you are now able to mark work packages with notifications as read also in the work packages details view by clicking on the **Mark as read** button on the top right toolbar.

 ![mark-notifications-as-read](mark-notifications-as-read.png)